gdev3/textbooks/content/pd/content.md

 > id: quadrilaterals
 > goals: tabs

 Quadrilaterals can be used to create patterns that are visually appealing and interesting.
-Look at how the pattern changes as we highlight the shapes in the design:
+Choose a label to highlight different quadrilaterals.

     x-select.segmented.var(:bind="type")
       div(value="quadrilateral" style="width:130px") Quadrilateral